Hybrid Solar Power Systems

-At this point in time (mid 2016) with energy storage technology and its associated costs being what they are, going completely off grid is probably not the most economical power solution for everyone, although some in and ouside the solar industry will dissagree.
-There is an interesting article written by Australian solar guru Finn Peacock that explains the pros and cons of going off grid here - Does An Off Grid Solar System Make Sense For You?.
+At this point (mid-2016) with energy storage technology and its associated costs being what they are, going completely off-grid is probably not the most economical power solution for everyone, although some in and outside the solar industry will disagree.
+There is an interesting article written by Australian solar guru Finn Peacock that explains the pros and cons of going off the grid here - Does An Off Grid Solar System Make Sense For You?.

 What is a hybrid solar power system?